 This guidance has the potential to impact on people receiving social care.
 CCGs should have local arrangements in place to support the implementation of this guidance.

 NHS England has advised that there are exceptions to the guidance such as:

-- “individual patients where the clinician considers that their ability to self-manage is compromised because of medical, mental health or significant social vulnerability to the extent that their health and/or wellbeing could be adversely affected, if reliant on self-care”
+- “individual patients where the clinician considers that their ability to self-manage is compromised because of medical, mental health or significant social vulnerability to the extent that their health and/or wellbeing could be adversely affected, if reliant on self care”.

-Issues for providers to consider
+Considerations for providers

 - Last updated:

-- 27 January 2020
+- 15 September 2020